 How Long Does Rebound Insomnia Last?

-‘Prevention is better than cure,’ is a sentence health professionals swear by and not without good reason.
-Thus, unsurprisingly, the best way to evade rebound insomnia is by avoiding sleeping medications altogether.
+‘Prevention is better than cure’ is a phrase health professionals swear by, and with good reason.
+Thus, the best way to avoid rebound insomnia is by avoiding sleeping medications altogether.

 Cognitive Behavioral Therapy for Insomnia (CBT-I)

 CBT-I is a proven and completely natural technique that can help you overcome insomnia and stay on track as you stop relying on sleeping medications.
 It may also help you avoid taking sleeping pills to begin with.
 CBT-I is the better alternative to sleeping medications as it is equally effective in the short term and more effective in the long term.14

-CBT-I uses talking therapy that focuses on the idea that how we think, our habits, and our emotions are connected and influence one another.
-By challenging your thoughts, changing habits, and being more accepting of feelings, it can help you through the withdrawal phase as you discontinue your sleeping medication.
+CBT-I is a form of talking therapy that focuses on the idea that our thoughts, habits, and emotions are connected and influence one another and our sleep.
+Challenging your thoughts, changing habits, and being more accepting of feelings can help you through any difficult phases while discontinuing your sleeping medication.

 Roehrs, T., Vogel, G., & Roth, T. (1990).
 Rebound insomnia: its determinants and significance.
 The American journal of medicine, 88(3A), 39S–42S. https://doi.org/10.1016/s0002-9343(13)80001-0